The best places to pick pumpkins in Scotland this Halloween

 The maze is an artistically designed labyrinth of pathways and blind alleys extend over six acres and will keep the kids entertained for ages.

-There's also a Halloween torchlight maze, every year from October 31 to 2 November.
+There's also a Halloween torchlight maze, every year.

 After the berry season (of which the farm offer strawberries, raspberries, red and blackcurrants, gooseberries, tayberries, cherries and brambles), visitors can get kitted out to pick their own pumpkins.